MissStrong/ICS4UE_Semester_1_2018-2019/23_Activity_18_Object-Oriented_Programming/3-Lesson-Unified-Modelling-Language.md

 > Exercise 18.?
 >
-> This [OldMaid](../Java_Programs/OldMaid.zip) program has several classes: OldMaidGame, Deck, Card, JokerCard, RegularCard, Player, HumanPlayer, and ComputerPlayer.
+> Old Maid is a card game that involves drawing cards from your opponents' hands, and removing pairs, until you run out of cards or are left with a Joker card.
+This [OldMaid](../Java_Programs/OldMaid.zip) program simulates this game, and has several classes: OldMaidGame, Deck, Card, JokerCard, RegularCard, Player, HumanPlayer, and ComputerPlayer.
 >
 > Draw a UML diagram that shows the relationship among all the classes.
 For simplicity, omit the fields and methods for the OldMaidGame class (there are a lot of them).
 >